 There has also been a lot of recent movement in a parallel effort by states seeking funding from the Department of Education to develop common tests for English Language Learners.
-I’ve previously written about the concerns I have about this move at Wasting Money On New Tests For English Language Learners.
+I’ve previously written about the concerns I have about move at Wasting Money On New Tests For English Language Learners.

-Mary Ann Zehr at the Learning The Language blog at Education Week has been providing excellent coverage of the two multi-state groups leading that effort (I haven’t taken the time to compare these groups with the mainstream testing groups, but it would be interesting to see if the make-up of each is similar).
+The Learning The Language blog at Education Week has been providing excellent coverage of the two multi-state groups leading that effort (I haven’t taken the time to compare these groups with the mainstream testing groups, but it would be interesting to see if the make-up of each is similar).
 Here are her recent posts and articles:

 At Proposals for English-Proficiency Tests for the ‘Common Core’, Mary Ann Zehr at Education Week links to the proposals to create new state assessments for English Language Learners.

 Questions Arise Over Grants for ELL Tests is from Education Week.